 In addition to the above mentioned support, the employment specialist will need to assist the employee and business with on the job supports and accommodations.
-These may include tasks lists to help the employee remember all of their assigned tasks within a given shift, how to call in and who to call when the employee is sick, assisting with setting alarms to get up in the morning, when to start and end work as well as when to start and end lunch breaks or note card reminders on who to go to within the business when they have questions.
+These may include tasks lists to help the young adult remember all of their assigned tasks within a given shift, assisting with setting alarms to get up in the morning, when to start and end work as well as when to start and end lunch breaks or note card reminders on who to go to within the business when they have questions.
 Accommodations such as a longer break time for someone who may be working on increasing their stamina or has a health condition that requires more frequent breaks or computer software are all things that can be part of the job negotiation process.
 If the need is not known until after employment begins, that can be discussed between the employment specialist, employee and supervisor.